Camille Herron on Science, Superpowers, and Setting the Record Straight

-This week on The Buzz, Buzz Burrell sits down in Moab, fresh off the finish of the Moab 240, with newly crowned Triple Crown champion Killian Korth.
-In a season that redefined what's possible in ultrarunning, Killian swept the 200-mile series, Tahoe, Bigfoot, and Moab, setting a new cumulative record and proving that success is built on years of setbacks.
+This week on The Buzz, Buzz Burrell sits down in Moab, fresh off the finish of the Moab 240, with newly crowned Triple Crown champion Kilian Korth.
+In a season that redefined what's possible in ultrarunning, Kilian swept the 200-mile series, Tahoe, Bigfoot, and Moab, setting a new cumulative record and proving that success is built on years of setbacks.
 He opens up about how pulmonary edema, DNFs, and near-collapse moments became the foundation for his breakout year, why he prioritizes rest and recovery over mileage, and how a six-minute dirt nap can reboot the brain mid-race.
-From efficient aid-station strategy to fueling exclusively on simple sugars for nearly 60 hours, Killian breaks down the methodical mindset behind running 200s fast—and the humility it takes to get there.
+From efficient aid-station strategy to fueling exclusively on simple sugars for nearly 60 hours, Kilian breaks down the methodical mindset behind running 200s fast—and the humility it takes to get there.
 He and Buzz talk sleep deprivation, hallucinations, and the mental games required to stay focused through multiple nights on foot.
-Plus, Killian reveals his plans for 2026: the Cocodona 250 and a shot at the Colorado Trail FKT.
+Plus, Kilian reveals his plans for 2026: the Cocodona 250 and a shot at the Colorado Trail FKT.
 Whether you're dreaming of your first 100 or fascinated by the world of multi-day racing, this episode is a masterclass in resilience, efficiency, and the art of going long.

 --------